randyjcress/pii-analyzer/ubuntu_installation.md

    - Use the `--max-pages` option to limit pages processed
    - Increase swap space on the Ubuntu system if needed

-2. **DOCX file processing errors**: The fixed CLI handles these better with improved error logging and recovery
+2. **DOCX file processing errors**: The analyzer has improved error handling for DOCX files

 3. **Apache Tika performance**: Ensure Tika has enough memory:
    ```bash